AGoyet/LVSconnect/README.md

 The user can also choose to check the attendance for a whole group for a given date, irrespective of tests (this is useful for a test which is not uploaded to the website yet).

+### lvs_find_free_room

+This program downloads the time schedule for each room then displays the ones which are free at a given date and time.
+Without any arguments, it asks for date and time.

 ### lvs_send_grades

 This program does the reverse of the "export" function on the website.
 The user should first use that function to get a .csv